Sebas2203/DSA/Theory/Arrays/arrays.md

 ```

 Are used by many algorithms for example, can be used to look through an array to [**find the lowest value**](./lowest.js).

-# Algorithm Time Complexity

-Is the way to describe how the execution time of an algorithm grows as the input size increases.